MarineScienceFoundation/specs/README.md

 ![](https://img.shields.io/badge/status-wip-orange.svg?style=flat-square)
 ## OpenData
 ![](https://img.shields.io/badge/status-wip-orange.svg?style=flat-square)
+- Data should be accessable equally by all users.
+- Access to data should be free in most cases
+- All pay the same, IPFS and Filecoin should fix this
+- Data needs to be verifiable and referenceable

 ## SeriesData
 ![](https://img.shields.io/badge/status-wip-orange.svg?style=flat-square)
+- Data is assumed to be collected in samples/record
+- Samples are not DSP samples, but small data blobs.
+- Initial work will be done on comma separated values (CSV)
+  - Sample/record in this case in one line in the CSV.
+- Each Sample/record is verified with a cryptographic hash
+- This first sample is considered the genesis record.
+It needs some special properties
+  - Information regarding the originator
+    - Public Key
+  - Time hack
+  - Sensor Information

 ## Contribute

 Suggestions, contributions, criticisms are welcome.
 Though please make sure to familiarize yourself deeply with the Marine Science Foundation, the models it adopts, and the principles it follows.